Test in production without watermarks.

 Next employee

-Save the Data to a CSV file
+// Save the modified workbook as a CSV file with a specified delimiter

 workBook.SaveAsCsv("sample.csv", ",");